KshitijMaurya0898/PROJECT--CATS-and-DOGS-IMAGE-CLASSIFICATIONS-/README.md

 This project is a Deep Learning Image Classification model that can identify whether an image contains a Dog or a Cat using a Convolutional Neural Network (CNN) with TensorFlow/Keras and MobileNetV2 transfer learning.

-This project was developed as part of a Machine Learning / IBM Internship project.
+This project was developed as part of a Machine Learning.

 ---